Monday, 18 August 2014

 "Here you go!
 This is what you wanted, isn't it?!
 This is what you wanted to see!
 You thought you knew horror!
 You thought you would show me the worst!
 But take a good look!
 I did this!
 I made it worse than you ever could!"

 Masha had her keys in the ignition before he could shout any further.
-She kicked into gear and sped off; staring at the monster she had left in her rear view mirror.
+She kicked into gear and sped off; staring at the monster she had left in her rearview mirror.
 And a monster he was.
 As far as she could make out, he had tried to have his parts sewn back together.
 Perhaps it had been too late, perhaps it was a lack of expertise, but the procedure couldn’t have gone any worse.
 It had rotted away, and the gangrene had spread to most of his pelvic area.
 It was amazing he was alive, let alone walking outside in the street, flashing old girlfriends.

-But she was dry eyed as she drove off.
+But she was dry-eyed as she drove off.
 She didn't pity him, she wasn't angry with him.
 In the end, she felt nothing; an absolute apathy.

 Zeke and Mili felt more than nothing when they came to Kaduna.
 They were horrified.
 Perhaps it was only then that the reality of such an ordeal sank in, but they handled it better than most.
 It was decided then, that Nonso needed help.
-Without Masha's direct involvement, they had to come up with some way to get him seen to.
+Without Masha's direct involvement, they had to come up with some way to get him seen.
 It was a long shot, but they felt compelled to end the cycle of grief somehow.

-Days after their arrival, and through some careful consideration, they found their way back to the rat infested compound, and dodging the myriad tetanus risks around the house, they opened up the iron door that led to Nonso's living room.
+Days after their arrival, and through some careful consideration, they found their way back to the rat-infested compound, and dodging the myriad tetanus risks around the house, they opened up the iron door that led to Nonso's living room.

 They found him tied to his ceiling, a chain looped around his neck.